joining the royal company of merchants

-Membership of the Merchant Company gives the practical and social benefits of a modern business forum combined with traditions and a history unique in the city of Edinburgh.
+Membership of the The Royal Company of Merchants gives the practical and social benefits of a modern business forum combined with traditions and a history unique in the city of Edinburgh.
 This isn’t about just joining a networking forum.
 The Company believes membership can be a two-way street, where Members can serve the Company as well as enjoying the benefits from being part of this prestigious organisation.

 As a Member, that means you may attend Company Meetings and support business and social events.
 You may also be invited to serve on Standing Committees if asked and assist the Education, Liaison & Enterprise Committee with: